SurrealDB Queries in AD4M

 "SELECT out->link[WHERE predicate = 'posted'].out.uri AS posts FROM link WHERE in.uri = 'user://alice' AND predicate = 'follows'"

-// Find all users that Alice follows
+// Forward: Find all users that Alice follows

 const aliceFollows = await perspective.querySurrealDB(